doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/interesting/rocketship.md

 title: "Rocketship"
 weight: 3
 draft: false
+description: "Interesting Alien Handprints and energy orb in the Rocket RP house at Brookhaven RP"
 ---

 Unclear if this has anything to do with the Brookhaven Mystery, but it is a Fun Find for RP.